neondatabase/neon/docs/rfcs/033-timeline-archive.md

 The API will be available with identical path via the storage controller: calling this on a sharded tenant will simply map the API call to all the shards.

+Archived timelines may never have descendent timelines which are active.
+This will be enforced at the API level, such that activating a timeline requires that all its ancestors are active, and archiving a timeline requires that all its descendents are archived.
+It is the callers responsibility to walk the hierarchy of timelines in the proper order if they would like to archive whole trees of branches.

 ### Tenant attach changes

 Currently, during Tenant::spawn we list all the timelines in the S3 bucket, and then for each timeline